 Credit risk - is the risk of a financial loss to the Company if a counterparty fails to meet its contractual obligations.
-The Company's cash and cash equivalents is largely held in a Canadian financial institution and management believes that the credit risk with respect to financial instruments recorded on the Consolidated Statement of Financial Position at December 31, 2019 is minimal.
-The Company's accounts receivable consists of GST receivable from the government, interest income from a Canadian financial institution, receivable from directors and a receivable from another financial institution.
+The Company's cash and cash equivalents is largely held in a Canadian financial institution and management believes that the credit risk with respect to financial instruments recorded on the Consolidated Statement of Financial Position at December 31, 2020 is minimal.
+The Company's accounts receivable consists of amounts receivable from government and directors.
 Management believes that the credit risk with respect to accounts receivable is minimal.

 Currency risk - currency risk arises due to fluctuations in the exchange rates.
 The Company's equity financings are sourced in Canadian dollars and the normal day-to-day expenditures are incurred in Canadian dollars.
-As at December 31, 2019, the Company's holdings in foreign currencies are not material and exposure to currency risk is minimal.
+As at December 31, 2020, the Company's holdings in foreign currencies are not material and exposure to currency risk is minimal.

 Interest rate risk - is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's interest income is subject to bank deposit interest rates.
-During 2019, the Company received \$29,376 of interest income from banks.
-A 1% change in interest rate would affect income (loss) before tax of approximately \$7,000.
+During 2020, the Company received \$3,261 of interest income from banks.
+A 1% change in interest rate would affect loss before tax of approximately \$14,000.
+The Company's term loan does not carry an interest rate.

 Liquidity risk - is the risk that the Company will be unable to meet its obligations as they become due.
 The Company manages its liquidity risk by implementing a budget, forecasting cash flows from operations and anticipating any investing and financing activities.
 Management and the Board of Directors are actively involved in the review, planning and approval of significant expenditures and commitments.
-As at December 31, 2019, the Company had \$732,686 in cash and cash equivalents, \$3,040,116 in current liabilities and \$10,039,482 in long-term liabilities.
+As at December 31, 2020, the Company had \$1,356,241 in cash and cash equivalents, \$4,972,272 in current liabilities and \$10,493,410 in non-current liabilities.

 The Company's current liabilities arose as a result of corporate expenses and accruals.
-Payment due dates for corporate expenses varies from invoice date to 30 to 60 days from date of the invoices.
+Payment due dates for corporate expenses varies from invoice date to between 30 and 60 days from date of the invoices.

 Price risk - the Company is exposed to price risk with respect to commodity and equity pricing, and the investment in COY.
-The Company is exposed to changes in market prices and a sensitivity analysis suggests that a 10% change in COY share prices would affect other comprehensive income or loss by approximately \$2,700 before tax.
+The Company is exposed to changes in market prices and a sensitivity analysis suggests that a 10% change in COY share prices would affect other comprehensive income or loss by approximately \$5,000 before tax.

-12. CAPITAL MANAGEMENT
+13. CAPITAL MANAGEMENT

 The Company manages its capital structure, being its share capital, and makes adjustments to it, based on the funds available to the Company, in order to support future business opportunities.
-The Company had share capital of \$79,954,317 and \$10,039,482 of long-term debt as at December 31, 2019.
+The Company had share capital of \$82,312,392 and \$10,493,410 of non-current liabilities as at December 31, 2020.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain future development of the business.
 Planning, annual budgeting, cash flow forecasting and implementing controls over major investment decisions are primary tools used to manage the Company's capital.